tj-wells/coti-docker-method/README.md

 where,

-- SERVERNAME is your desired testnet URL is in the format "atom-node.xyz", i.e. without 'http(s)://' and 'www.'.
+- SERVERNAME is your desired testnet URL is in the format "my-node.com", i.e. without 'http(s)://' and 'www.'.
-  - If you want to use a subdomain, included that too, for example, "testnet.your-node.com".
+  - If you're using a subdomain, include that too, for example, "testnet.my-node.com".
-- the version you wish to run to should be in the format "X.Y.Z", for example, "3.1.0".
-See the dropdown below for the versions available.
+- the version you wish to run to should be in the format "X.Y.Z", for example, "3.1.2".
+See the dropdown below for the versions currently available.

-An example .env file (.env.sample) is provided in the repository.
-Copy it to start from a valid template (`cp .env.sample .env`).
+An example .env file is provided in the repository (as `.env.sample`).
+Copy it to start from a valid template file: `cp .env.sample .env`).

 ### Available Versions

 <details>
     <summary>Available COTI Node Versions</summary>
     <ul>
+      <li>3.1.2</li>
       <li>3.1.0</li>
-      <li>3.1.2.RELEASE</li>
     </ul>
 </details>